thammuio/bigdata-upgrade-suite/hive_utils/README.md

 ## NOTE

-1. As Our Cluster Does not have ACID Enabled in HDP 2.6 - We don't need to do anything for ACID or Table Compactions.
+1. If you do not have ACID Enabled in HDP / CDH cluster - We don't need to do anything for ACID or Table Compactions.
 2. Only the managed tables will be migrated to /warehouse/tablespace/managed/hive from previous /apps/hive/warehouse

 ## WARNINGS